robotics-upo/hunav_sim/hunav_evaluator/README.md

 $$ $$

-- Static Obstacle Collision: number of times the robot collides with a static obstacle.

-$$ $$
+- Robot on Person Personal Distance Violation: This metric has been implemented by using Personal space intrusions metric of [1].
+Instead of giving the number of times the robot approaches a person within the personal distance, a percentage is given.

 ## Add new metrics